Waco Truck Accident Attorney

 How Much Compensation Can You Get?

-It is near impossible to give an exact figure for how much compensation you can expect.
+It is near impossible to give an exact figure for how much compensation you can expect after a Texas truck accident.
 However, your lawyer may be able to give you an estimate based on similar cases that they have handled in the past.
 At Craft Law Firm, we have taken on some of the largest companies in the world, including automotive manufacturers, and we have the knowledge and experience to assess your case and advise you on the possible outcomes.
 We also have access to investigators and experts who work with us to build a strong case for you.

 If successful, you may be entitled to compensation for economic and non-economic damages.
 Economic damages are those tangible losses that can be quantified such as damage to your car, medical expenses, past and future lost wages, and out-of-pocket costs.
 The amount of these damages are usually established with receipts, invoices, and other tangible evidence.
 Generally, in truck accident cases, insurance will cover economic damages.
 However, the injuries sustained in a Waco truck accident can be catastrophic and leave you with long-term injuries that prevent you from living the life that you enjoyed before the accident.
 The requirements to make you whole in such a situation may be more than the insurance company will cover, and you may be able to sue to get more compensation.